halcharger/NExtensions/README.md

 var values = value.SpliyByNewLine();
 ```

-All the above variants also accept an optional options parameter with which we can specify to trim the split string values.
+All the above variants also accept an optional options parameter with which we can specify whether to remove empty entries and / or to trim the split string values.

 #####StringExtensions.Append